0csong/-deep-learning-/mymodel/data/readme.md

-python and anaconda image data
+Python and Anaconda image data